 The following is the abstract for my PhD thesis.
+The full thesis can be downloaded from the University of Tasmania Open Access Repository.

 This thesis addresses the problem of how to interpret Islamic writers without imposing generic frameworks of later and partly Western derivation.
 It questions the overuse of the category “Sufism” which has sometimes been deployed to read anachronistic concerns into Islamic writers.
 It does so by a detailed study of some of the key works of the 13th century writer Ibn ‘Ata’ Allah (d.
 709/1309).
 In this way it fills a gap in the learned literature in two ways.
 Firstly, it examines the legitimacy of prevalent conceptualisations of the category “Sufism.”
 Secondly, it examines the work of one Sufi thinker, and asks in what ways, if any, Western categories may tend to distort its Islamic characteristics.
 The methodology of the thesis is primarily exegetical, although significant attention is also paid to issues of context.